Copper Roofing Systems

 Lifetime Transferable Warranty

 Every Interlock installation is backed by a Lifetime Transferable Warranty — the strongest warranty in the roofing industry.
-Coverage transfers to subsequent owners at resale.
+Coverage can be transferred one time to the next owner (a $300 transfer fee applies), adding documented value at resale.

-Achieves the highest UL 2218 impact rating — Class 4 — withstanding hailstones up to 2 inches.
+Achieves the highest UL 2218 impact rating — Class 4 — verified by the standard's most demanding 2-inch steel-ball impact test.
 Many insurers offer premium discounts for Class 4 rated roofing.

 Class A fire rating available under ASTM E108 — the highest fire resistance classification, subject to proper underlayment and installation.
 Superior protection compared to asphalt shingles and untreated wood profiles.